This post is also available in: French

 Serifian summer nightlife is not about a big beach party or crazy wild outings.
 Rather, summer nights on Serifos represent the ideal way many Greeks love to spend a calm island holiday.

-Native New Yorker Marissa Tejada is an author, travel writer and freelance journalist living in Athens, Greece and publishes her own travel blog called Travel Greece, Travel Europe.
+BIO: Native New Yorker Marissa Tejada is an author, travel writer and freelance journalist living in Athens, Greece and publishes her own travel blog called Travel Greece, Travel Europe.
 Expat life also inspired her acclaimed romantic comedy novel Chasing Athens which is available on Amazon.
-Her favorite Cycladic island happens to be Serifos, but she’s still in love with every Greek island beach.
-You can find her on Pinterest and, Twitter .
+Her favourite Cycladic island happens to be Serifos, but she’s still in love with every Greek island beach.
+You can find her on Pinterest and, Twitter.